-Construction Act are general in nature, and are intended to fill in any gaps left by the more specific rules of construction provided within the TBOC applicable to particular entity types.

-(g) Transition Rules.71 As previously stated, during the transition period between January 1, 2006 and January 1, 2010, entities which were formed in Texas prior to the TBOC's effective date but not opting in to TBOC governance will continue to be governed by the old Texas statutes.
-During that period, they may continue to make filings with the Texas Secretary of State in the same manner as before the TBOC effective date, without any need to conform to the new filing requirements of the TBOC or adjust the nomenclature used.72 However, limited liability partnerships are only entitled to continue following the registration requirements of the TRPA and TRLPA until their current registrations expire,73 at which point they must renew under the TBOC (although until January 1, 2010 they will continue to be substantively governed by the TRPA and TRLPA).
+- (f) Construction.
+The TBOC incorporates the provisions of the Code Construction Act74 to assist in its interpretation.75 The Code Construction Act includes such useful aids as definitions of commonly used terms, basic rules of construction, the order of authority for conflicting statutes, and statutory savings provisions.
+The rules of the Code Construction Act are general in nature, and are intended to fill in any gaps left by the more specific rules of construction provided within the TBOC applicable to particular entity types. - (g) Transition Rules.76 As previously stated, during the transition period between January 1, 2006 and January 1, 2010, entities which were formed in Texas prior to the TBOC's effective date but not opting in to TBOC governance continued to be governed by the old Texas statutes.
+During that period, they could continue to make filings with the Texas Secretary of State in the same manner as before the TBOC effective date, without any need to conform to the new filing requirements of the TBOC or adjust the nomenclature used.77 However, limited liability partnerships were only entitled to continue following the registration requirements of the TRPA and TRLPA until their existing registrations expired,78 at which point they must renew under the TBOC (although until January 1, 2010 they would continue to be substantively governed by the TRPA and TRLPA).